 All Members of the Party in good standing shall be eligible to vote for the position of the Leader.

 Nominations shall be by twenty (20) members of the Party in good standing.

 All Members of the Party in good standing shall be eligible to vote for these positions.

 Election to Federal Council and Term of Office:

-The vote, for any office of Federal Council, shall require None-of-the-Above (NOTA) to be a contestant, shall be by preferential ballot, and a majority vote shall elect.
+The vote, for any office of Federal Council, shall require “None of these options” to be a contestant, shall be by preferential ballot, and a majority vote shall elect.

 Where the election calls for Party Members to be elected to two or more seats in the same position, voting shall be exercised using a multi-seat proportional representation form of the single transferable vote (PR-STV) and subsequent election to those seats shall be simultaneous.